 Magic Leap One release date

-Magic Leap One will launch in 2018, according to the company, though it failed to go into any more specifics than that in its recent Rolling Stone reveal.
+Magic Leap One will launch in 2018, according to the company.

 Clearly investors believe in the timeline behind Magic Leap.
 It's attracted hundreds of millions of dollars from companies like Google and Alibaba.